When you first start moxonidine, take one tablet (200 micrograms) daily, in the morning.

 Further reading and references

-Manufacturer's PIL, Physiotens®; BGP Products Limited, The electronic Medicines Compendium.
-Dated July 2015.
+Manufacturer's PIL, Physiotens® 200 mcg, 300 mcg and 400 mcg tablets; Mylan Products Limited, The electronic Medicines Compendium.
+Dated June 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.